radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 To create a recursive relationship:

-1. Right-click on the object that has a recursive relationship and select Define Recursive Relationship.
+1. Right-click on the object that has a recursive relationship and select Define Relationships.
+1. Select the *Recursive* relationship type.

 ![An image showing ](Media/Image3.16.jpg)